interstellar/starlight/starlight/doc/Protocol.md

 [Open](#open)
 state;
 otherwise,
-the agent will reject the user's request to make a payment.
+the agent will reject the user’s request to make a payment.

 Sender receives a
 [ChannelPayCmd](#channelpaycmd)